How to go Truck Camping in Baja California, Mexico: A Beginner’s guide

 Storefronts in Loreto.

-finding campsites – free & paid
+Finding campsites – free & paid

 • We use the iOverlander app and word of mouth to find places to camp.